 Chu also serves as the principal investigator for this CBBG-funded project, the overall objective of which is to demonstrate a novel method for controlling microbial processes in space and time for more effective and sustainable aquifer restoration with in situ methods.
 We are conducting lab studies to see whether inhibitors temporarily deter microbial growth and activity near a substrate injection point.
 This will allow for more uniform in situ treatment of contaminant plumes to expedite the restoration of groundwater resources.

 Optimized numerical models using environmental sequence stratigraphy

-Haley & Aldrich is partnering with Dr. Lambis Papelis’ New Mexico State University team, who are using iron-modified zeolites to develop an adsorption medium to treat groundwater contaminated by oxyanions of selenium and arsenic.
-The team’s batch and column sorption experiments have evaluated the efficiency of hexavalent chromium (Cr VI) removal under site groundwater conditions.
+Haley & Aldrich is partnering with New Mexico State University’s Dr. Lambis Papelis and his team, which is using iron-modified zeolites to develop an adsorption medium to treat groundwater contaminated by oxyanions of selenium and arsenic.
+The team’s batch and column sorption experiments have evaluated the efficiency of Cr VI removal under site groundwater conditions.
 Our principal investigators for this project are Chu and Mass.
-Since the bench-scale testing was successful, Haley & Aldrich is planning to implement a pilot test at a client site.
+Following the successful bench-scale testing, Haley & Aldrich is planning to implement a pilot test at a client site.

 Utilizing PFAS aggregation at the gas-water interface for energy-efficient PFAS destruction